No items found.

 3. Eliminate biased panelists by establishing challenges for cause.

-Usually there are not enough peremptory challenges to deal with all the biased panelists.
-Besides, you are not supposed to have to exhaust peremptory challenges to excuse jurors who can’t be impartial.
+Usually, there aren't enough peremptory challenges to deal with all the biased jury panelists.
+Besides, you are not supposed to have to exhaust peremptory challenges to excuse jurors who can't be impartial.
 Peremptory challenges are meant to be used on unbiased jurors to deal with other concerns.

 In order to effectively establish cause challenges, you must wrap them in the law of your jurisdiction.
 Questions need to track language from cases that held the court should have granted a cause challenge when the juror said “x.”

-For example, in Florida there is case law that reversed the trial court for denying a cause challenge when the juror said the party would have a strike against them and they could not say with certainty those feelings could be put aside.
-Two appellate opinions found it to be an abuse of discretion to deny the cause challenge under those circumstances.
+For example, in Florida, there is a case law that reversed the trial court for denying a cause challenge when the juror said the party would have a strike against them and they could not say with certainty those feelings could be put aside.
+Two appellate opinions found it to be an abuse of discretion for the trial judge to deny the cause challenge under those circumstances.
 Other states require the person to say they have a leaning of the mind.
 Yet others require the person to say they cannot be completely fair and impartial.

 You must find out what the threshold is to establish cause challenges in your local jurisdiction, then design your questions to meet those standards when you locate legitimately biased panelists.